Normally, we don't think of pests as being cute. But squirrels manage to be both destructive animals and quite adorable at the same time.

 Professional Grey Squirrel Control

-Chasing squirrels away, making your property less attractive to them, and sealing holes are the most humane and effective ways to deal with them.
-Trapping should only be used as a last resort.
+Chasing squirrels away, making your property less attractive, and sealing holes are the most humane and effective ways to deal with them, and trapping should only ever be a last resort.

 Methods Used by Pest Control Professionals

-When dealing with squirrel problems, pest control professionals may:
+When dealing with squirrel problems, professional pest controllers may:

-- Capture them alive and kill them humanely according to strict legal guidelines.
+- Live-capture squirrels and dispatch them humanely under strict legal guidelines.

-- Shoot squirrels where legally permitted - usually not in cities and towns.
+- Shoot squirrels where it is legal and safe to do so - generally not in towns and cities.

 Legal Considerations for Squirrel Control